Although a brief conversation, phone screens are an integral part of the interview process, so be prepared with glowing answers.

 Question No. 8: How quickly could you start?

 Here's another interview question you'll want to think through before hopping on the phone.
-Although a potential employer loves enthusiasm, you probably shouldn't blurt out “Tomorrow!”
+Although most potential employers love candidate enthusiasm, you shouldn't promise that you can start tomorrow!
 Be realistic and consider your needs.

-How to answer this question: The interview process will likely take a few weeks.
+How to answer this question: Typically, the interview process will take a few weeks.
 If you do get the job, think through the next steps.
 Let the hiring manager know you'll need to give your current employer a two-week notice.
 Then consider if you'll have to move and how long it'll take to find housing.
 Again, be honest and realistic.

 Question No. 9: Are you willing to relocate?

-If you've applied to a job located in a new city or state, expect this question.
+If you've applied to a job located in a new city or state, you can always expect this question.
 The recruiter or hiring manager wants to know how serious you are.

 How to answer this question: Again, honesty is the best policy with this phone interview question.
 If you applied for the job, you're probably willing to relocate, so you can stress your willingness to pack up.
 If you're not, you could ask about any remote opportunities.
 Just don't expect the company to budge on this matter, especially since the hiring managers haven't had a chance to really get to know you and your qualifications yet.